-- You can use a postal code to find the nearest services (using their websites), like a postal outlet, Service Canada office, major stores, bank branches, ATMs and bank machines.
-You can also find your federal riding and Member of Parliament using a postal code.
+- You can use a postal code to find the nearest services (using their websites).
+Try this when looking for a postal outlet, Service Canada office, major stores, bank branches, ABMs and bank machines.
+You can also find your federal riding and Member of Parliament using your postal code.

 - All members of parliament have the same postal code – K1A 0A6.

 - Santa Claus has his own personal postal code.
-His mailing address is (No postage required!):
+His mailing address is:

 North Pole H0H 0H0